dinosaur279/dinosaur279/README.md

 ## 👋 Hi, I'm Lê Thanh Phong
-I'm currently a third-year student majoring in data science at Industrial University of Ho Chi Minh City
+I'm currently a third-year student majoring in data science at Industrial University of Ho Chi Minh City.

+- 📫 How to reach me: thanhphong27092001@gmail.com

 <!--
 **dinosaur279/dinosaur279** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.